Toxic Plant Known to be toxic - Toxic to mammals if ingested.

 • Harvesting mean: Cut stem (including pods), let air dry in paper bag, then shake seeds off after a few days

-• Seed Viability Test: No test needed before donating
+• Seed viability test: No test needed before donating

-• Packaging Measure: Half of one, 1/32 teaspoon
+• Packaging measure: Half of one, 1/32 teaspoon

-• Seed Storage: Air Dry in paper bag or open container, for a few days until crisp, shaking seeds to move them once in a while to prevent molding
+• Seed storage: Air dry in paper bag or open container, for a few days until crisp, shaking seeds to move them once in a while to prevent molding

-• On Cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity
+• At least one cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity